 2. Wind your way down to the Marina Grande to see the fishermen bringing in the catch of the day.
 Then sample it!

-3. Visit the Roman-Catholic Cathedral at the bottom of the hill, dedicated to Saints Philip and James.
+3. Visit the Roman Catholic Cathedral at the bottom of the hill, dedicated to Saints Philip and James.

-5. Follow the tiny roads to the tip of the Sorrentine Peninsula.
+6. Follow the tiny roads to the tip of the Sorrentine Peninsula.
 The views over the Isle of Capri are unreal!

 #3 Corso Italia – Best Area to Stay in Sorrento for Nightlife

-A lot of the nightlife is clustered near the Piazza Tasso section of the Corso Italia, so you can double up on the attractions of the area!
+A lot of the nightlife is clustered near the Piazza Tasso section of the Corso Italia, so you can double up on the attractions of the area.

 Going out in Sorrento is an occasion, so you’ll want to dress to impress (no shorts or flip-flops).
 Any one of the clubs on this stretch is a good option, but for the best, head to Fauno Bar, right beneath Piazza Tasso.
 It’s also a restaurant so you can try the local ‘gnocchi alla sorrentina’ to set you up for the night.
-Then head next door to Fauno Notte Club for the red-carpet treatment and a long evening of fun and dancing ahead!

 There are a hundred different options that make Corso Italia the best area for nightlife in Sorrento.
-Insolito Bar is where the best cocktails are crafted by your stylish local mixologists, or, as is true of everywhere in the world, there are a few great Irish bars on the strip for a guaranteed fun night out, Irish-Italian style!
+Insolito Bar is where the best cocktails are crafted by your stylish local mixologists, or, as is true everywhere in the world, there are a few great Irish bars on the strip for a guaranteed fun night out, Irish-Italian style.

 Things to See and Do in Corso Italia:

-2. Visit the markets which are on every Tuesday to pick up some of the fresh produce Sorrento is famous for.
+1. Visit the markets which are on every Tuesday to pick up some of the fresh produce Sorrento is famous for.

 The Future of the SIM Card is HERE!